Skip to content

 Best Practices

-2. Keep YAML files in version control - Track changes to your configurations
+2. Keep YAML files in version control: Track configuration changes alongside your infrastructure code.

-3. Validate YAML - Use the --mock flag to validate without making changes
+3. Validate before applying: Use --mock to validate YAML files and commands before making changes.

-4. Check command help - Use --help with any command to see required parameters and formats
+4. Check command help for formats: Use --help with any command to see required parameters and accepted formats.

 Next Steps